AdamBazer/HIE-Whitepaper/README.md

 Effective health information exchange involves a diverse set of activities and a broad set of challenges, whether that exchange takes place among affiliated or unaffiliated care providers.
-The IHE IT Infrastructure (ITI) domain of IHE, first launched in 2003, works to address the implementation of standards-based interoperability solutions to improve information sharing, workflow and patient care.
+The Information Technology Infrastructure (ITI) domain of IHE, first launched in 2003, works to address the implementation of standards-based interoperability solutions to improve information sharing, workflow and patient care.
 The IT
 Infrastructure (ITI) domain of IHE has addressed many of these challenges by defining a series of integration profiles to address specific aspects of exchanging healthcare information.
 Each integration